LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting June 2nd 2025.md

 ---
 **Support Team?**
 - Reimagining of how GAS supports TRA
-- No huge changes on how GAS works, but a focus on the following
+- No huge changes on how GAS works, but a focus on the following:
-	- TRA members vote
+	- TRA members vote on what should be the focus of the review
+	- Less focus on general review; more focus on what the team needs

 ---
 **Other things of note**